-Job applicants have a tendency to underestimate interview questions that sound simple.
-I mean, everyone has their own point of view on the society they live in, so why to hide it in an interview?
+Job applicants tend to underestimate interview questions that sound simple.
+I mean, everyone has their own point of view on the society they live in, so why to hide that in an interview?

 Similar “simple sounding” questions include: “Name three characteristics of this company.”, “What would you say about your former boss?”, or “How would you describe your former colleagues?”.

-- To see whether you can assess skills, nature, and abilities of other people.
-You will need this ability in HR.
+- To see whether you can assess skills and abilities of other people.
+You will need to do that in your job in HR.

 Your attitude matters

-Now I would like to elaborate on the second point, as you really need to understand it, to form a good answer.
-Let’s have a look at two alternatives of an answer to the original question (three characteristics of Americans):
+Now I would like to elaborate on the second point.
+Let’s have a look at two alternatives of an answer to the original question (three things that characterize an average American).

 Option 1: I think they are lazy, over-confident and many times hard to deal with.

-Option 2: I would say people in the United States are friendly and talkative, have huge potential, and a healthy level of self confidence, which is needed to be successful in today’s world.
+Option 2: I would say people in the United States are friendly and talkative, have huge potential, and a healthy level of self confidence.

 Speak nicely about the others

-You should follow the second example, especially if you are interviewed for this job.
 It does not matter if they ask you about your former colleagues, bosses, class mates, or about people in general.
-Be positive, look for the good in people, and speak with enthusiasm about the others.
-Showcase the right personality and attitude for HR generalist/manager.
+Look for the good in people, and speak with enthusiasm about the others.
+Demonstrate the right attitude in your HR interview.

 - How would you motivate people in our company, without offering them a raise?

-- Imagine you should choose a new general manager for our company.
+- Imagine you should choose a new general manager.
 What steps would you take?